This is a listing of miscellaneous albums and artists under the letter "N"

 Clara Nunes - see artist discography

-Oswaldo Nunes & The Pops "Ta Tudo Ai" (Equipe, 1969)
+Osvaldo Nunes & The Pops "Ta Tudo Ai" (Equipe, 1969) (LP)

-A groovy set, wherein the rock chops of the punctuation-challenged jovem guarda band The Pop's are harnessed to the swinging multi-stylistic tornado of singer Oswaldo Nunes, an energetic, expressive performer who apparently died young, but recorded some neat material, including this intriguing album.
+A groovy set, wherein the rock chops of the punctuation-challenged jovem guarda band The Pop's are harnessed to the swinging multi-stylistic tornado of singer Osvaldo Nunes, an energetic, expressive performer who apparently died young, but recorded some neat material, including this intriguing album.
 Like Jair Rodrigues or Wilson Simonal before him, Nunes could be alternately explosive and schmaltzy; I enjoyed him in both modes.
 There are plenty of regional touches, including an undercurrent of forro and baiao, as well as old-school samba; hearing the crunchy, fuzzy electric guitars in the mix is a gas, and although the Pop's sound a little less committed to their chores as backup vocalists, this is a great record, one that'll get you up and dancing before you know what hit you.
 Definitely worth tracking down!

 Brazilian Music - Letter "O"